Dak Prescott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- He's also rushed 48 times for 146 yards and one touchdown, averaging 9.1 yards per game.
+- He also adds 146 rushing yards (9.1 ypg) on 48 carries while scoring one touchdown on the ground.

-- The Cowboys have thrown the football in 58.4% of their plays from scrimmage this year while staying on the ground 41.6% of the time.
+- The Cowboys have thrown the ball in 58.4% of their plays from scrimmage this year while running the ball 41.6% of the time.
 This offensive attack ranks first in the NFL in points scored.

-- Prescott has attempted 88 of his 569 passes in the red zone, accounting for 55.0% of his team's red zone plays.
+- Prescott has thrown 88 passes in the red zone this season, 55.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Eagles.